The Garth

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Upcoming Open Days and Events
+Regular Open Days

 Free entry for Historic Houses members except on the days we open for the National Gardens Scheme.
 Entry for non-members is £10 for adults, children under 5 free.